Resources for Federal Employee Whistleblowers

 For information on corporate whistleblower protections, including the Sarbanes-Oxley Act, click here.
 And for information on protections for employees of government contractors and grantees, click here.
-If you have suffered retaliation for whistleblowing, call us at 202-262-8959 or email us using this contact form.
+If you are seeking representation in a Whistleblower Protection Act case, contact us by clicking here or call us at 202-262-8959.

 Whistleblower Protections for Federal Employees

 The Whistleblower Protection Act protects federal employees, including Veterans Affairs whistleblowers, against retaliation for making any disclosure that a federal employee reasonably believes evidences:

 - a violation of any law, rule, or regulation;

 - gross mismanagement;

 - a substantial and specific danger to public health or safety; or

 - censorship related to research, analysis, or technical information that cause, or will cause, gross government waste or mismanagement, an abuse of authority, a substantial and specific danger to public health or safety, or any violation of law.